MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-telegram.md

 ![Copy access token](media/channels/tg-StepBotCreated.png)

 ## Enter the Telegram bot's access token

 Login to the Azure Portal.
 Go to your bot or [create a new Azure Bot](/quickstart-create-bot-with-azure).

-Go to your bot's **Channels** section in the Azure portal and click the **Telegram** button.
+Go to your bot's **Channels** section in the Azure portal and select **Telegram**.

 > [!NOTE]
 > The Azure portal UI will look slightly different if you have already connected your bot to Telegram.

 ![Select Telegram in channels](media/channels/tg-connectBot-Azure.png)